RixInGithub/flaskws3/README.md

 # `flaskws3`

+# BIG NOTE: the code is broken for some reason.

 Actually good WebSocket for Flask.

 Keep in mind that this is just a patched version of [this Python 2 original](https://github.com/smallfz/flask-ws); no changes were made, so original docs are still valid.